COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Tennessee/README.md

     Place all do files in the TN folder.

     Set the appropriate file paths in TN_Main_File.do

+    The cd path should be updated in the other TN do files prior to running the TN_Main_File.

     Running TN_Main_File.do will execute all the do files in order.